-Working with one of our clients, we noticed that their image traffic in mobile was 3x compared to similar websites.
-When we started investigating we realized that they were hiding a lot of images by setting the property
+While we were working with one of our clients, we realized that their image traffic in mobile was 3x compared to similar websites.
+When we started investigating, we saw that they were hiding a lot of images by setting the property

-none using media queries, while the goal of hiding the images was accomplished, the browser requests for the hidden images were still being sent, having a direct negative impact on the site load performance.
+none using media queries.
+On one hand, the goal of hiding the images was accomplished.
+But on the other hand, the browser requests for the hidden images were still being sent, having a direct negative impact on the site load performance.

 As you would expect, images behave like any other element when you set the property

-none, the image is not shown and doesn’t occupy any space on the DOM.
-The problem is that browsers, due to the possibility of a script to dynamically change an element of the DOM, will load every element present in the dom, and if the images are hidden but are in the dom then they’ll send the network request for that image.
+none.
+The image is not shown and doesn’t occupy any space on the DOM.
+The problem is that browsers, due to the possibility of a script to dynamically change an element of the DOM, will load every element present in the dom.
+If the images are hidden but are in the dom then they’ll send the network request for that image.

 This means that, in the case of an image, it is going to be requested anyway when in most case scenarios you are not going to use it.